aakilfernandes/aakilfernandes.github.io/_posts/2015-12-09-price-stable-cryptocurrencies-via-cfds.md

 What if the value of ETH drops so much that even the collateral cannot cover it?

 While we have $300<sup>ETH</sup> of collateral, a very severe drop in the price of ETH could make it so that Nelly does not receive his original $100<sup>ETH</sup>.
-This is protected against automatically by the escrow service, who prematurely ends the contract and returns Nelly’s $100<sup>ETH</sup> if there is a possibility the CFD might default.
+This is protected against automatically by the escrow service, who prematurely ends the contract and  automatically rolls Nelly's $100<sup>ETH</sup> into a new CFD if there is a possibility of a default.
 In such a scenario, Harry might not be returned any of his original collateral.

 ## Creating the Currency